jeff343/frem-job-listings/README.md

 ### What I learned

-Working on this project I was able to get a good understanding of handling state in a component, and passing information between child and parent components.
-I also learned how to manage state with different data types and structures when working with useState.
+Working on this project I was able to get a good understanding of handling state in a component and passing information between child and parent components.
+I was able to manage and update state using different data types.
+For the filter function I would have preferred a dropdown menu to select the filter, but I chose to follow the UI and have the filters be selected by clicking on the tabs on the job listings.

 ### Continued development

-For my future work I plan to pick projects that will require managing global state with React.
+I plan on learning how to manage state in bigger projects using React.
 I would like the get a better understanding of when to use different state management such as useState vs useReducer, and how to create and pass context through the app.

 ### Useful resources